 Conditions of Registration

-This mock test is independently produced by Pre-Uni New College and is not endorsed by the NSW Department of Education.
+This test has been developed independently by Pre-Uni New College and is not officially endorsed by the NSW Department of Education.
+The actual selective school exam may differ in format, content, and level of difficulty.

-All test questions are confidential and cannot be reviewed after the exam.
+All test questions are strictly confidential and will not be available for review.

-Any form of cheating, including copying or taking screenshots, will result in immediate test cancellation and forfeiture of results.
+Any form of cheating, including copying or taking screenshots, will lead to immediate cancellation of the test and loss of all results.

-In unforeseen circumstances - such as a non-operational test venue or technical difficulties - the test centre may be reassigned, or a makeup test may be scheduled at a different date, time, and location.
+If a test cannot proceed as scheduled due to unforeseen circumstances (such as venue issues or technical difficulties), the test centre may be changed, or a makeup session may be scheduled for a different date, time, and location.

 What students say.